l7mp/learning-go/99-labs/04-immutability/README.md

 ### Scaling the web app

-We have worked a lot, added a lot of functionality, even implemented a key-value store client, but it seems that we are back at where we left at the end of the previous labs: the same tests pass fine.
-It is worthy stop at this point for a moment to reminisce why we did the whole thing in the first place: to be able to scale the web app (this is impossible with a stateful `splitdim`) and to let our data survive a pod restart.
+We have worked a lot, added a lot of functionality, even implemented a key-value store client, but it seems that we are back at where we left at the end of the previous lab: the same tests pass just fine.
+It is worth stopping at this point for a moment to reminisce why we did the whole thing in the first place: to be able to scale the web app (this is impossible with a stateful `splitdim`) and to let our data survive a pod restart.
+Let's do some quick tests to check whether we have reached our goal!

-So let us scale the `splitdim` Deployment to 3 pods:
+Scale the `splitdim` Deployment to 3 pods:

 ``` shell
 kubectl scale deployment splitdim --replicas=3
 ```

-Try the same `curl` tests as above: if all goes well, you should see the same results
+Try the same `curl` tests as above: if all goes well, you should see the same results.

 > ✅ **Check**
 >
-> Test your Kubernetes deployment.
+> Test your Kubernetes deployment with 3 `splitdim` pods.
 If all goes well, you should see the output `PASS`.
 >   ``` sh
 >   export EXTERNAL_IP=$(kubectl get service splitdim -o jsonpath='{.status.loadBalancer.ingress[0].ip}')
 >   export EXTERNAL_PORT=80